shreydesai/apcs/Elevens Lab QA.md

 already selected cards.
 ```

-4. ElevensBoard.java contains three helper methods.
+4) ElevensBoard.java contains three helper methods.
 These helper methods are private because they are only called from the ElevensBoard class.
-a.
-Where is the dealMyCards method called in ElevensBoard?
+a) Where is the dealMyCards method called in ElevensBoard?

 ```
 The method, dealMyCards, is called in the ElevensBoard constructor and the newGame method.
 ```

-b.
-Which public methods should call the containsPairSum11 and containsJQK methods?
+b) Which public methods should call the containsPairSum11 and containsJQK methods?

 ```
 The methods isLegal and anotherPlayIsPossible should call the containsPairSum11 and containsJQK methods.
 ```

-c.
-It’s important to understand how the cardIndexes method works, and how the list that it returns is used.
+c) It’s important to understand how the cardIndexes method works, and how the list that it returns is used.
 Suppose that cards contains the elements shown below.
 Trace the execution of the cardIndexes method to determine what list will be returned.
 Complete the diagram below by filling in the elements of the returned list, and by showing how those values index cards.
 Note that the returned list may have less than 9 elements.

-d.
-Complete the following printCards method to print all of the elements of cards that are indexed by cIndexes.
+d) Complete the following printCards method to print all of the elements of cards that are indexed by cIndexes.

 ```java
 public static printCards(ElevensBoard board) {